DanielVisca/Reading-Notes/Designing Data-Intensive Applications/Part 1/Chapter 2: Data Models and Query Languages.md

 ## Summary

 * document databases target use cases where data comes in self-contained documents and relationships between one document and another are rare.
-* graph databases go in the opposite direction, tageting use cases where anything is potentially related to everything.
+* graph databases go in the opposite direction, targeting use cases where anything is potentially related to everything.